nuxlar/Stage4Locus/README.md

 - Actually fixes bugs
   - infinite loop on same stage
   - bazaar dream stage 4 not working
-  - all enemies being on the void team instead of monster team
+  - all enemies (except TP) being on the void team instead of monster team

 **0.8.2**